Blake Morgan LLP: Morgan Bruce

-This firm started in Cardiff in 1910 and was a successful litigation firm acting for a number of insurance clients and the Solicitors Indemnity Fund.
+This firm started in Cardiff in 1910 and was a litigation firm acting for a number of insurance clients and the Solicitors Indemnity Fund.
 The merger created a firm with 23 partners.

 Morgan Cole

 In February 2010 the firm transferred from a partnership to a Limited Liability Partnership (LLP).

 January 2009 saw the merger with CIP Solicitors of Bristol and later that year the acquisition of the majority of the insurance team from rival firm Leo Abse and Cohen.
 This followed the acquisition in 2008 of Bristol-based insurance specialist CIP Solicitors and the transfer of a 10-strong team of Insurance specialists from Gloucester-based firm Tayntons.

-The firm was awarded the Lexcel quality standard by the Law Society of England and Wales in December 2008.

 A Bristol office opened in 2007.

 In 2003, the firm moved into its new 24000 sqft offices in Swansea – the first private sector investment in the development at SA1 Swansea Waterfront.
 In the same year, Robin Havard became chairman of the firm and was re-elected for a third three-year term in 2009.

 Bruce Potter chaired the firm's board, which comprised Elizabeth Carr (Managing Partner), Catharine Bray (Finance Director), Michael Prior (Commercial Director), and Michael Stace and Philip Jardine, both partners at the firm.

 Blake Lapthorn

 Blake Lapthorn was a full-service law firm now operating under the name of Blake Morgan LLP.
-The firm provided legal solutions to individuals, businesses, not-for-profit and government clients.
+The firm worked for individuals, businesses, not-for-profit and government clients.
 Founded in 1869 by Alfred Starling Blake, the firm originated in Portsmouth, Hampshire, and expanded with offices in Southampton, Reading, London, Oxford and Cardiff.